PaloAltoNetworks/pan-iot-security-python/doc/paniot.rst

     list.

  ``--vulns``
   Get all vulnerabilities.
-This uses the IotAPI ``vulnerabilities_all()`` method which performs the ``/vulnerability/list`` API request until all items are returned.
+This uses the IotApi ``vulnerabilities_all()`` method which performs the ``/vulnerability/list`` API request until all items are returned.